paul-norman/go-template-manager/FUNCTIONS.md

 Converts slices, arrays or maps into an HTML definition list.
 For maps this will use the keys as the dt elements.

-Other data types will just return a string represent of themselves.
+Other data types will just return a string representation of themselves.

 ## `first`